 Chronic diseases are those that cannot be totally cured, but can at least be managed.
 They can last a lifetime, sure, but today they can become more bearable thanks to improvements in medical technology.

-I'm not saying this to minimize chronic illness, but to emphasize that there are treatments that can really prolong and improve life.
-Some people, on the other hand, may not be able to track progress due to forgetfulness, anxiety, or other problems.
+I'm not saying this to minimize chronic disease, but to emphasize that there are treatments that can really prolong and improve life.
+Some people, on the other hand, may be unable to track progress due to forgetfulness, anxiety, or other problems.
 This Plug & Play wearable injector promises to help them.

 Plug & Play, “syringe” that you wear